TiaNotSenpai/Discord-Evangelion-Theme/README.md

 🤖Here you can find a Betterdiscord theme about Misato Katsuragi, from the anime Neon Genesis Evangelion

 ❓How to apply it?

-You only need to download the css and move it into the folder "C:\User\YourUserName\AppData\Roaming\Betterdiscord\themes".
+❔You only need to download the css and move it into the folder "C:\User\YourUserName\AppData\Roaming\Betterdiscord\themes".
 After that you only need to open Discord with Betterdiscord installed and active it